 Limitations To Repairing Leaks In Your Home

 Common moisture problems in a home are also easy to ignore.
-For example, the smallest amount of water like condensation on your air conditioner or broken seals in your fridge or dishwasher seem like small, insignificant problems, but it’s those types of fixes that can cause the biggest pest problems.
+For example, condensation on your air conditioner or broken seals in your fridge or dishwasher seem like small, insignificant problems — but it’s those types of issues that can cause the biggest pest problems.

 Want to get rid of cockroaches in your home?